-No BFC student be penalized, punished, or subjected to negative treatment of any kind for bringing an incident or complaint of sexual violence to the attention of BFC, or for participating in an investigation or resolution of such an incident or complaint.
+No BFC shall be penalized, punished, or subjected to negative treatment of any kind for bringing an incident or complaint of sexual violence to the attention of BFC, or for participating in an investigation or resolution of such an incident or complaint.

 Any form of reprisal or retaliation as outlined in this Policy will result in disciplinary action up to and including termination of the individual’s relationship, of whatever nature, with BFC.

 Each BFC student is responsible, in conjunction with BFC, for helping to create an environment that is free from sexual violence.